 A healthy diet can help to control the onset of chronic conditions such as diabetes, high cholesterol, and osteoporosis.
 Also, a nutritious diet can reduce the risk of certain cancers.
 Moreover, a well-balanced diet can boost the immune system, which can help to prevent infections.

-As you prepare for major life changes, be sure to maintain a healthy lifestyle.
+As you prepare for major life changes for senior citizens, be sure to maintain a healthy lifestyle.
 You can learn more about nutrition and exercise from the National Council on Aging (NCOA).